Peanuuutz/tomlkt/README.md

 class IntData(
     @TomlComment("""
         An integer,
-        but is decoded into Long originally
+        but is decoded into Long originally.
     """)
     val int: Int
 )